Reference: Configuration Keys

 Tools

 • tools: A list of tool definitions that this interlocutor can use.
 The format of each object in the list depends on the tool type.
-See the Tools section for detailed configuration guides for each tool. ` —
+See the Tools section for detailed configuration guides for each tool.
+All tools support a hooks array for tool_use_pre hooks scoped to that particular tool.

 The macro Object